wppbav/developer.wppbav.com/docs/core-resources/countries.md

 # Countries

-You may use the Countries endpoint to retrieve details about one or more countries.

 ## What are countries?

 Many of the BAV resources rely on segmenting data by countries.
 This resource contains a list of all the countries in the world, with additional ISO codes and metadata for system use.

+We suggest that you use the term `Market` instead of country when showing this in an interface.

 ## List all countries